 ChangEd strives to have a positive effect on making student loan payments.
 Rather than letting debt repayment remain a depressing surrender of borrowers’ hard-earned dollars, the app gives users a well-deserved morale boost.

 “There’s no encouragement or a pat on the back for debt repayment.
 If you went onto your student loan servicer’s website and you paid an extra $100 on your $50,000 loan, all you’d see is $49,900 plus whatever interest charges are there,” Stelmach said.
-“Our app shows, on every single payment you make, how much time and money you’re saving if you stick with it.”
+“Our app projects savings, on every single payment you make, how much time and money you’re saving if you stick with it.”

 ChangEd’s projections are based on user payment history and habits.
 They also put interest accrual and savings into perspective by showing the positive impact additional payments can have.
 By illustrating how much users save over the long term when they dedicate spare change to paying off debt, ChangEd brings some much-needed positive reinforcement to the realm of repayment.